snakers4/silero-stress/README.md

 - **Wide coverage**

   Silero Stress covers ~4M known Russian words and word forms with 100% accuracy.
-It also covers ~2K homographs with F1 score of 0.83, weighted per-word accuracy of 90% and total dataset accuracy of 90%.
+It also covers ~2K homographs with F1 score of 0.85, per-word accuracy of 91% and total dataset accuracy of 93%.

 - **Fast**

-  On 1 CPU thread every ordinary word takes ~1ms to process, every sentence with one homograph takes ~20ms.
+  On 1 CPU thread every ordinary word takes ~0.5ms to process, every 400-char sentence with two homographs (common prod case) takes ~30ms.

 - **Lightweight and portable**